-The American Library Association (ALA) promotes the freedom to choose and the freedom to express one's opinions, even if that opinion might be considered unorthodox or unpopular.
-ALA stresses the importance of ensuring the availability of those viewpoints to all who wish to read them.
-The following is a list of frequently asked questions on banned and challenged books.
+The American Library Association promotes the freedom to choose or the freedom to express one's opinions even if that opinion might be considered unorthodox or unpopular, and stresses the importance of ensuring the availability of those viewpoints to all who wish to read them.
+The following is a list of frequently asked questions on banned and challenged books:

-Q: What is the difference between a challenge and a ban?
+What is the difference between a challenge or banning?

-A: Books usually are challenged with the best intentions—to protect others, frequently children, from difficult ideas and information.
-See our Notable First Amendment Cases page.
+Books usually are challenged with the best intentions—to protect others, frequently children, from difficult ideas and information.
+See Notable First Amendment Cases.

 Censorship can be subtle, almost imperceptible, as well as blatant and overt, but, nonetheless, harmful.
 As John Stuart Mill wrote in On Liberty:

 If all mankind minus one, were of one opinion, and only one person were of the contrary opinion, mankind would be no more justified in silencing that one person, than he, if he had the power, would be justified in silencing mankind.
 Were an opinion a personal possession of no value except to the owner; if to be obstructed in the enjoyment of it were simply a private injury, it would make some difference whether the injury was inflicted only on a few persons or on many.
 But the peculiar evil of silencing the expression of an opinion is, that it is robbing the human race; posterity as well as the existing generation; those who dissent from the opinion, still more than those who hold it.
 If the opinion is right, they are deprived of the opportunity of exchanging error for truth: if wrong, they lose, what is almost as great a benefit, the clearer perception and livelier impression of truth, produced by its collision with error.

 — On Liberty, John Stuart Mill